bkw777/pdd.sh/README.md

    - Disk-Power Distribution Disk
    - Sardine Dictionary Disk
  - Ability to create disks from downloadable disk image files, without special hardware other than the drive itself
- - Work with disks/files formatted for other platforms than the KC-85 clones
+ - Work with TPDD disks from/for other platforms like WP-2, CP/M, Z88, Atari Portfolio, etc

 ## Supported OS's
 Any linux, macos/osx, bsd, any cpu architecture.

 Windows... [possibly with effort, but realistically, no](https://github.com/microsoft/WSL/issues/4322).
 Cygwin and MSYS also fail with `stty: /dev/ttyS4: Permission denied`.
-[dlplus](http://github.com/bkw777/dlplus) does work in both cygwin and msys, so the problem is probably fixable, but I just don't know how yet.
+[dl2](http://github.com/bkw777/dl2) does work in both cygwin and msys, so the problem is probably fixable, but I just don't know how yet.

 OSX: Requires a newer bash from macports or brew.
 Does not work with the stock bash that ships with osx/macos (still as of 2023).